kartonfarkas/api_docs/source/suite/contacts/adding_contacts_to_contact_list.rst

      -
    * - 400
      - 3003
-     - Invalid datatype for the list of external ids.
+     - Invalid datatype for the list of external IDs.
 Array expected.
      -
    * - 400
      - 3002
-     - The list of external ids exceeds the maximum size.
+     - The list of external IDs exceeds the maximum size.
      - the number of contacts is limited to 10,000.
    * - 400
      - 3004